mauriziocescon/ng-playground/readme.md

 - `@let`: likely obsolete and not needed anymore,
 - `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs and use `@**` (or equivalent syntax),
 - `directive` types: since `ref` is defined as a parameter of a function (rather then injected), it's possible to improve static types checking,
-- `queries`: if `ref` makes sense, likely not needed anymore; if they stay, it would be nice to improve the retrieval of data: no way to `read` providers from `injector` tree (see [`viewChild abuses`](https://stackblitz.com/edit/stackblitz-starters-wkkqtd9j)),
+- `queries`: if `ref` makes sense, likely not needed anymore; if they stay, it would be nice to limit their DI capabilities: no way to `read` providers from `injector` tree (see [`viewChild abuses`](https://stackblitz.com/edit/stackblitz-starters-wkkqtd9j)),
-- multiple `directives` applied to the same element: as for the previous point, it would be nice to avoid directives injection when applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy)); instead, it should be an explicit operation with a `ref` passed as an `input`,
+- multiple `directives` applied to the same element: as for the previous point, it would be nice to avoid directives injection when applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy)); instead, it should be an explicit template operation with a `ref` passed as an `input`,
 - in general, the concept of injecting components / directives inside each others should be restricted cause it generates lots of indirection / complexity; the downside is that some ng-reserved names are necessary.

 ### Unresolved points